awslabs/data-on-eks/website/docs/gen-ai/training/Llama2.md

 EOF
 ```

-Download and tokenize the RedPajama-Data-1T-Sample dataset (a small subset of the full RedPajama dataset that contains 1B tokens).
+Next, download the RedPajama-Data-1T-Sample dataset (a small subset of the full RedPajama dataset that contains 1B tokens).

 While still connected to the CLI pod, use git to download the dataset